learning-zone/react-basics/react-mcq.md

 - C) Both a and b are correct
 - D) Both a and b are incorrect

-**Answer: A) Use Index as the key**
+**Answer: C) Both a and b are correct**

-> When no unique value exists, using the array index as the key suppresses the warning and is acceptable for static, non-reordered lists.
-Using `Math.random()` is an anti-pattern — it generates a new key on every render, causing React to unmount and remount every list item, which destroys state and hurts performance.
+> Both options remove the React unique key warning — React only requires a key prop to be present.
+Using the array **index** as a key is acceptable for static, non-reordered lists.
+Using `Math.random()` also removes the warning by supplying a key, but it is an anti-pattern: it generates a new key on every render, causing React to unmount and remount every list item, destroying component state and hurting performance.
+The question asks what *removes the warning*, not what is best practice — so both are technically correct.

 <div align="right">
-    <b><a href="#">? back to top</a></b>
+    <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

 ## Q. Alex is working on a project where she needs to implement a new feature requiring dynamic component loading.
 She plans to use React CLI for setting up the project and ensuring the feature integrates seamlessly.
 Considering her goal to optimize component handling and building times, which React CLI feature should Alex use to improve performance and manage components effectively?